-A detail design report and A2 Size sheet containing working drawing of details and assembly of a gear box.
+A detail design report and A 2 Size sheet containing working drawing of details and assembly of a two stage gear box.

-i) Spur gear/ Helical gear.

-ii) Bevel gear / Worm and Worm Wheel.
+- i) Spur gear/ Helical gear. - ii) Bevel gear / Worm and Worm Wheel.

-B) Assignments based on
+B)

 - Study of Ball bearing mountings and its selection preloading of bearings. - Industrial visit based on above syllabus.